 University Centers of Excellence in Developmental Disabilities (UCEDDs) and Leadership Education in Neurodevelopmental and Related Disabilities (LEND) programs

 Parent centers already refer families to UCEDDs and LEND programs or otherwise have relationships with them, serving on advisory boards and collaborating on partnerships.
 Here are three reasons for specifically informing military families about these programs and suggestions for outreach:

 When is Purple Up Day?
 You Decide!
 Purple-Up Day is part of the month-long April celebration “Month of the Military Child” or “MoMC”.
 The color purple is used as a symbol of all the service branches, as their official colors combine to make purple.
 Schools, both public and Department of Defense, many organizations and even state governments celebrate MoMC, but the date they pick for “official” Purple-Up Day varies quite a bit.
 In 2020, we’ve seen dates ranging from April 13-18.

 Medicaid waivers, respite care-and IEPS!
 Learn how the military healthcare system interacts with civilian healthcare and what military parents need to know about TRICARE services and Special Education.

 Although all parents of children with disabilities need accurate and timely information, parents of children age birth to three have a narrow time frame to get interventions.
 With so many differences in lead agencies, family copays, and eligibility for EIS state to state, highly mobile military families have a crucial need for information in advance of a move.

-We’re an open group of parent center directors and staff who share and support one another in their work serving military-connected families.
+We’re an open group of parent center and military-connected professionals (EFMP & School Liaisons, FACs and FRS) who share with and support one another in their work serving military-connected families.
 Drop in during our monthly meeting hour or come early and stay-ask a question, share an insight—it’s what we’re all about, and you are cordially welcome!